 (i) Projection, for at least four years from the proposed first year, of the populations in the proposed new and remaining board service districts, respectively, and

-(ii) Identification of any existing contractual networks of mental health service programs which cross county boundaries and which would be disrupted if the proposed withdrawal occurs; and if a disruption is contemplated, a plan to assure continued service to clients must be included in the general plan;
+(ii) Identification of any existing contractual networks of mental health and addiction service programs which cross county boundaries and which would be disrupted if the proposed withdrawal occurs; and if a disruption is contemplated, a plan to assure continued service to clients must be included in the general plan;

-(e) Evidence that relevant community organizations, including at least all mental health, health, and social service agencies within the proposed new board service district, have been informed in writing of the proposed new board service district, its population and funding resources in relation to ability to provide needed services in accordance with the approved board comprehensive annual plan as required by section 340.03 of the Revised Code, and that these agencies have been invited to submit written comments to the board(s) of county commissioners in the proposed new board service district; and
+(e) Evidence that relevant community organizations, including at least all mental health, addiction, health, and social service agencies and providers within the proposed new board service district, have been informed in writing of the proposed new board service district, its population and funding resources in relation to ability to provide needed services in accordance with the approved board comprehensive annual plan as required by section 340.03 of the Revised Code, and that these agencies and providers have been invited to submit written comments to the board(s) of county commissioners in the proposed new board service district; and

-(f) Evidence that a public hearing has been announced to all relevant agencies and to the general public within the proposed new board service district to be comprised of or to include the withdrawing county(ies), that such a public hearing has been conducted, and evidence of all written comments and other testimony received.
+(f) Evidence that a public hearing has been announced to all relevant agencies and providers and to the general public within the proposed new board service district to be comprised of or to include the withdrawing county(ies), that such a public hearing has been conducted, and evidence of all written comments and other testimony received.

 (g) Evidence that any county withdrawing from a joint-county board would continue to have levied against its tax list and duplicate any tax levied by the district during the period in which the county was a member of the joint-county board until such time as the levy expires or is renewed or replaced.